Grad Life

 Bass Concert Hall

-The Graduate School will hold Convocation on May 11, 2024, to celebrate master’s and doctoral candidates graduating in the Summer 2023, Fall 2023 and Spring 2024 terms.
+The Graduate School will hold the Doctoral Convocation Ceremony on May 10, 2025 at Bass Concert Hall, to celebrate doctoral candidates graduating in the Summer 2024, Fall 2024 and Spring 2025 terms.

 View all Events